PyPI packages in the package registry

 100%|███████████████████████████████████████████████████████████████████████████████████████████| 4.24k/4.24k [00:00<00:00, 11.0kB/s]

-If you didn’t use a .pypirc file to define your repository source, you can publish to the repository with the authentication inline:
+If you didn’t use a .pypirc file to define your repository source, you can publish to the repository with inline authentication:

-Publishing packages with the same name or version
+Publishing packages with the same name and version

 You cannot publish a package if a package of the same name and version already exists.
 You must delete the existing package first.
 If you attempt to publish the same package more than once, a 400 Bad Request error occurs.